University of Sydney Union: The USU today

-The USU operates numerous programs, from facilities located in three main buildings, Manning House, and the Wentworth and the Holme Building.
+The USU operates numerous programs for its 42,000+ members, from facilities located in three main buildings, Manning House, and the Wentworth and the Holme Building.
 These buildings house the large proportion of the university's catering outlets, and provide space for retail outlets, an art gallery, meeting rooms, game rooms, bars, cafes, restaurants and function centres.
-One of the more prominent activities organised by the union is the Orientation Week (or "OWeek") festival, centering on stalls set up by clubs and societies along Eastern Avenue, the main university thoroughfare, and events and entertainment at the beginning of the semester each year to welcome new students to university.
-The clubs and societies programme is a key part of the union's activities, with over two hundred clubs to cater for the university's diverse student population.
+One of the more prominent activities organised by the union is the Welcome Festival.
+In 2019, following the Broderick Review, the USU and University made the decision to rebrand the festival from "Orientation Week (OWeek)" as "Welcome Week", and later "Welcome Fest".
+The festival centres on stalls set up by clubs and societies along Eastern Avenue, the main university thoroughfare, and events and entertainment at the beginning of the semester each year to welcome new students to university.
+The USU Clubs program is a key part of the USU's activities, with over two hundred clubs to cater for the university's diverse student population.

 Manning Bar, on the top floor of Manning House, has been a major part of Sydney's live music scene.
 It hosts the Sydney Uni Band Comp, launching the careers of The Jezabels, The Laurels, and Cloud Control.
 In February 2020 it was announced that Manning Bar would no longer trade during daytime hours, but would remain active as a music venue.
+This decision was reversed in 2023.

 The union also has an extensive art collection, and until 2006, it maintained the Sir Hermann Black Gallery.
 In July 2009, the Verge Gallery opened in the Jane Foss Russell Plaza as a new student art space on main campus.

-The USU award-winning startup accelerator and entrepreneur program, INCUBATE fosters a proactive community of entrepreneurs on campus.
+The USU founded the award-winning startup accelerator and entrepreneur program, INCUBATE.

-Today, the union is operated as a business, with a board of directors elected by the students at the university.
+Today, the union is operated as a non-profit membership organisation, with a board of directors elected by the students at the university.
 Consisting of 14 members, the board is composed of: